watson-developer-cloud/node-sdk/README.md

 ## Questions

-If you are having difficulties using the APIs or have a question about the Watson services, please ask a question at [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-watson-cognitive).
+If you have issues with the APIs or have a question about the Watson services, see [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-watson+node.js).

 ## IBM Watson services